Archbishop Mitty High School: History

 Initially, brothers and priests of the Society of Mary (Marianists) were given responsibility to conduct the school.
 The school opened in the fall of 1964 with 189 male students, and the first classes of Archbishop Mitty were held on the grounds of the adjacent Queen of Apostles Elementary School.
 The newly completed high school buildings were occupied in April 1965.
 Archbishop Mitty High School expanded its student body in 1969 and began sharing classes with Mother Butler Memorial High School (on the site of the current Harker School upper school campus) and St. Lawrence Girls High School.
 Consolidation of the three schools was completed by the fall of 1972.
 With the creation of the Diocese of San Jose in 1981, Archbishop Mitty became the only high school owned and administrated by the Diocese.

-In 1990, Bishop Pierre DuMaine appointed Mr. Tim Brosnan as the first lay principal to continue the fine tradition of Catholic secondary education at Archbishop Mitty.
-Under the new administration’s leadership, the school entered a period of tremendous academic and co-curricular growth.
-Supporting this dramatic growth was a massive expansion of the campus facilities, allowing all aspects of the campus community – academic, spiritual, and co-curricular – to grow to their full potential.
-In 2018, Bishop Patrick McGrath and Superintendent of Schools Kathy Almazol approved the transition of Archbishop Mitty High School back to a president-principal administrative model, and appointed Mr. Timothy Brosnan as the first lay president of Archbishop Mitty High School.
-Following Tim Brosnan’s retirement in late 2020, after 30 years of service, Bishop Oscar Cantú appointed Mrs. Latanya (Johnson '92) Hilton the next president of Archbishop Mitty High School upon the recommendation of the Presidential Search Committee.

 Academics

-As a Catholic college preparatory school, Archbishop Mitty requires coursework in English, mathematics, social studies, science, modern language, fine arts, physical education, and religious studies.
+As a Catholic college preparatory school, Archbishop Mitty requires coursework in English, mathematics, social studies, science, one of four modern languages (Spanish, French, American Sign Language, and Mandarin Chinese), fine arts, physical education, and religious studies.
 Archbishop Mitty also provides an honors and Advanced Placement program, offering students over 34 AP courses and honors courses.

-A Leader in Classroom Technology

-As of the 2012–2013 school year, Archbishop Mitty High School was one of the first in America to give Apple Inc. iPad tablet computers to all students and teachers.
-The 2010–2011 school year was a pilot year when a few select students were given iPads as a test.
-The iPads are equipped with electronic books and apps that the students are allowed to use.
-The iPads are closely monitored by the technology department so that their use remains strictly educational.